 About the artist

-She collaborated with author Jeremy Paden and Shadelandhouse Modern Press to bring to life the illustrated children's book Under the Ocelot Sun (2020), which recounts the emotional journey of a Honduras family to the U.S. border.
+She collaborated with author Jeremy Paden and Shadelandhouse Modern Press to bring to life the illustrated children's book Under the Ocelot Sun (2020), which recounts the emotional journey of a Honduran family to the U.S. border.
 UtOS received the Campoy-Ada Award in March 2021 for illustrated books with special cultural content.

 Hermosilla continues her practice as a freelance illustrator and artist with further collaborations with book publishers, private commissions, and her personal works.